Gia90/Fickport/README.md

 It's important to specify the correct **device password** for our **Speedport** router in the script, so that it will be able to succesfully login and reboot our beloved router.

 Unfortunately, this solution can be used only before the network becomes so slow to be actually unusable.
-In this case, only 2 possibility are left:
+In this case, only 2 possibilities are left:
 - Stand up and follow the "**most common solution**" steps written above
 - Ask someone to perform the "**most common solution**" steps above